AlexBNZ/gravity_falls/README.md

 * **Fez Symbol (The Stanchurian Candidate)**

 When the mode begins a hurry up starts.
 Scoring starts at 15 million and tumbles downwards over 20 seconds.
 To inflate Stan's ego and score the hurry up points, the player must hit the Portal target.
 The mode ends when the timer runs out (confering whatever points remain at that time), or when the player hits the Portal target.
-If the player hits the Portal target, in addition to the hurry up points, a two-ball multiball is started.
+If the player hits the Portal target, in addition to the hurry up points, a 2-ball multiball is started.
+The multiball ends when a ball drains.
 (CURRENTLY WORKING!)

 * **Pine Tree (Double Dipper)**